 Gluten-Free Recipe: Chocolate Chip & Blueberry Cookies

 With that in mind, and knowing that no gluten-free person wants to feel deprived, I want to share a gluten-free, dairy-free, nut-free, egg-free cookie recipe that is absolutely to die for!
 The cookies are incredibly moist, and will not cause the usual stomach upset and ill effects of regular cookies.
-For other healing recipes, visit my blog, HEAL.

 - 1 cup brown rice flour